 Students for whom English is a recently learned second language may receive additional time with proper documentation.
-An applicant or student who requests additional time for ESL will be referred to the Vice President of Academic Affairs, who will work in cooperation with the appropriate academic departments of the College to design a reasonable plan.
-Verification of need for support must be provided to the Vice President of Academic Affairs and will only be shared among those College officials who have an educational interest in that information.
+An applicant or student who requests additional time for ESL will be referred to the Vice President of Education or Director of Student Services and Persistence, who will work in cooperation with the appropriate academic departments of the College to design a reasonable plan.
+Verification of need for support must be provided to the Vice President of Education or Director of Student Services and Persistence and will only be shared among those College officials who have an educational interest in that information.
 ESL students may request additional time for in-class quizzes, tests, and midterm and final examinations.
 These students should note that the College does not provide English translation assistance from their native language.